mgifford/drupal-security/src/maintenance.rst

   $ egrep -i "denied|error|warn" /var/log/httpd/error_log

 Security best practices are constantly changing.
 OWASP has released two `Top 10`_ lists about the most critical web application security flaws.
-For a view of how the 2013 Top 10 `OWASP list applies to Drupal`_ there is also an older comparison with the `2010 Top 10`_ .
+There are two descriptions of how the 2013 Top 10 applies to Drupal, the first is from the `Drupal Security Whitepaper`_ published in 2014 & the second in a blog post with a `short table view` which is a great summary.
+There is also an older comparison with the `2010 Top 10`_ which may also be useful for some users.

 This needs to be updated, and reviewed, particularly if you are writing any custom code.
 It's a simple idea, but it can be good to search `Google for test data`_